JakePennell/quiz-time/README.md

 ## Design

 #### Colour Scheme
-- To maintain a strong, bold feel to the website, in keeping with the theme of Boxing, I have chosen a distinctive colour scheme.
-- The dark grey and black backgrounds are contrasted by an off-white, almost Ivory shade of white.
-- To add a pop of colour, I have used a neon purple in places.
-I have kept this to a minimal to ensure it stands out.
+- I have used a very distinctive colour scheme t catch the users eye.
+The dark background coupled with the bright, almost neon colours, are very striking.
+- The leaderboard is a gold colour to match the throphy asthetic.
 ### Typography
-- The two fonts used are Oxygen & Heebo with Sans Serif acting as a fallback if the fonts aren't imported correctly.
+- I have used Kanit as my main font, which  imported from Google Fonts.
+Also, Sans Serif acting as a fallback if the fonts aren't imported correctly.
-- Oxygen & Heebo compliment the Colour Scheme and general theme as they are strong and bold in style.
-### Imagery
-- I have used very bold, striking images throughout the website.
-Capturing the community spirit of hard-working individuals.
+- I chose Kanit as I beleive it has strong game vibes which is what my website aims to acheive.

+BREAK HERE

 ## Existing Features